Biography

 Savage recalls that he filled his school notebooks with drawings of birds, animals and landscapes.
 “My earliest influences were my very creative parents and siblings.
 The first artist that seized my imagination was Canadian bird illustrator, Fenwick Lansdowne,” he explains, “Fen’s incredible paintings prompted me to do drawing after drawing of local birds and give them to my elementary school teachers and friends.”
 When he was 11, his parents enrolled him in art classes taught by Ladner painter, Michael Duncan.
 At 14. his Father introduced him to Robert Genn, the renowned west coast landscape artist, who became a lifelong friend and mentor.

 In 1981, Savage’s passion for art led to enrollment at the Emily Carr College of Art and Design.
 “I was excited by the creative spirit of the place.”
 After a couple of years, he left to paint, travel, and work.
 He completed the Fine Arts program at the University of British Columbia where he received his BFA in 1990.
 Robert Young and Jeff Wall were his senior advisors.
-“The results of my art education have been a more complete visual literacy and an understanding of art history.”
+“The results of my art education has been a more complete visual literacy and understanding of art history.”

 “Image making is an expression of our shared desire to understand the meaning of existence,” he says.
 There is an iconographic quality to his work.
 His paintings have been described as eclectic and thoughtful, with a minimalist style that reflects his interest in nature, philosophy, and spirituality.
 He has always been intrigued by ideas of randomness and happenstance and there are threads of both in the way he portrays his evocative imagery.